-A year ago, Atlanta was in the throes of Super Bowl madness.
-They hosted the Superbowl in 2019, and no one could have predicted what that would do to the short-term rental market.
+Not that long ago, Atlanta was in the throes of Super Bowl madness.
+They hosted the Superbowl, and no one could have predicted what that would do to the short-term rental market.

 All the experts said that the influx of people coming into the city was supposed to be enormous, on a scale rarely if ever seen in recent memory.
 In anticipation of this, thousands of new hosts put their space up on Airbnb, hoping to get a piece of the pie.
 Existing hosts jacked their prices up to exorbitant levels.
 They created all sorts of special packages and deals to entice fans to pay thousands of dollars to stay with them.
 It was going to be the biggest moneymaking weekend of the year for every host in the city.